 Become a Research Project Supervisor

-The AIMS Ghana Taught Master’s Programme includes a research project, which makes up one third of the course.
-Proposal submissions using the form below close on March 5, 2017, and are reviewed by AIMS Ghana academic staff.
-Approved topics are made known to current students by March 9, 2018.
-Each student will select a topic by March 30, 2017.
+The AIMS Ghana Taught Master’s Program includes a research project, which makes up one third of the course.
+Proposal submissions using the form below close on February 28, 2020, and are reviewed by AIMS Ghana academic staff.
+Approved topics are made known to current students by March 9, 2020.
+Each student will select a topic by March 13, 2020.
 Early interaction between students and supervisors often informs the choice of a topic.
-The actual research project phase of the programme is from April 3 to June 1, 2018.
-The research projects are examined externally and oral defence sessions are scheduled for 3 to 14 June, 2018.
-Lecturers and industry researchers are invited to propose essay topics for the 2017/2018 academic year.
+The actual research project phase of the program is from April 4 to June 1, 2020.
+The research projects are examined externally and oral defense sessions are scheduled for 1 to 5 June, 2020.
+Lecturers and industry researchers are invited to propose essay topics for the 2019/2020 academic year.